JM1/Code-Cracker-Curriculum-2020/README.md

 ## 2020-12-03, Thursday, Day Ⅱ: World wide investigations

-Our jester detected his shortcomings in security and has moved his secrets into the cloud 🌎 As if that would safe him...
+Our jester detected his shortcomings in security and has moved his secrets into the cloud 🌎 As if that would save him...

 Download file [`secret.txt`](https://berrendorf.inf.h-brs.de/~jmeng2m/ccc2020/day03/secret.txt) using Python and `print` its context.